Leixb/yeelight/README.md

 aforementioned specification.

 This project can be used both as a binary crate or as library with API bindings for developers.
-The binary crate provides a `yeelight-cli`, a CLI tool to control lights.
+The binary crate provides a CLI tool to control lights (this replaces [yeelight-cli][2])

 ## Table of Contents
 - [CLI Usage](#cli-usage)